SATCOM in Mountainous Terrain

 - Click .

-- Click to close the Search Standard Object Data dialog when the Satellite object is propagated.
+- Click to close the Search Standard Object Data dialog box when TerraSarX_31698 (

 Cleaning up your scenario